CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 "The actual **size** of the characters may be varied according to circumstances, such as the goodness of the light and the writing materials.
 The minuteness of any kind of writing is limited by the size of the smallest characters.
 In Orthic the small size may be made as small as desired, and the small circle may be reduced to a dot.
 But it is best to make the small characters about one-twelfth of an inch \[2.1mm\] long, and the large ones twice as big."
 (Revised, p3, General Rules)

-### Position on the Line
+### Position on the Line, aka Mode
 The rules for this are a mess.

 Just do what looks right to you.
 If you read something that doesn't make sense, remember some writers will write higher or lower than you do.

+Position

+**Details:**

-**Details:** In the Manual, Callendar claims the first letter sits on the line, then on the same page (Two Sizes of Character) starts *epitaph* above the line, with P sitting on the line.
+In the Manual, Callendar claims the first letter sits on the line, then on the same page (Two Sizes of Character) starts *epitaph* above the line, with P sitting on the line.
 In St John II, *it* and *in* start on the line and go upwards.
 T is a downstroke, so the rule isn't first downstroke.

-Stevens has his own version.
-On the first page of the Preface to the New Testament <https://orthic.shorthand.fun/reading> *it* starts below the line and T sits on the line.
-Revised says, "The first letter of a word generally begins or ends on the line, but A, E and O may be raised when preceeding downstrokes."
+In Teaching 1, Stevens says nothing, but on the first page of the Preface to the New Testament <https://orthic.shorthand.fun/reading> *it* starts below the line and T sits on the line.
+In Teaching 2 he has more fun, with using starting position to indicate an entire omitted word.

+In Revised, Clarey says, "The first letter of a word generally begins or ends on the line, but A, E and O may be raised when preceeding downstrokes."
 (Revised, General Rules, p3)

-Omitted letters are often indicated by relative position (mode), in levels above Fully Written.
+It looks like Stevens is the outlier, but since they wrote the majority of the reading material, we cannot just ignore them.

+It all gets even more confusing when we add modes to indicate omitted letters.
+See General Methods of Abbreviation, below.

 ### Doubling a Letter